American Model Tawny Jordan Sizzles In A Revealing Dress As She Graces The Pages Of ‘Picton’ Magazine

 “Absolutely beautiful, hun.
 Love you Tawny.”

-Other fans used words and phrases like “too hot” “beautiful ladies” and “angelic” to express their admiration for the model.
+Many other people used a variety of complimentary words and phrases to express their admiration for Tawny.

 Apart from her regular fans and followers, many of her fellow models and influencers also liked and commented on the snap.
 These included Aussie bombshell Madison Gordon, Gia Macool, Krystle Lina and Erika Rose, among others.